 It is a cute little thing.
-This one is being installed at a mountain top transmitter site for a class A WKIP-FM in Ellenville, NY.
+This one is being installed at a mountaintop transmitter site for a class A WKIP-FM in Ellenville, NY.
 It is way up in the air (at least by local standards) at 2,450 feet AMSL.
-As such, the TPO is only 300 watts into a one bay antenna.
+As such, the TPO is only 300 watts into a one-bay antenna.
 Therefore, even this little generator will be loafing along.
 I added all the rack equipment up, both transmitters (main and backup), and the electric resistance heater and came up with a grand total of 6,300 watts.
 The working load today was 3,200 watts, which I would assume is about average.

-Denis, my sometimes helper, build an ice shield over the top of the unit with pressure treated wood.
-This unit was placed about 40 feet away from the 140 foot tower, next to the concrete block building.
+Denis, my sometimes helper, build an ice shield over the top of the unit with pressure-treated wood.
+This unit was placed about 40 feet away from the 140-foot tower, next to the concrete block building.
 Still, on a windy day, I could see some chunks of ice flying off the tower in this direction.

-It has a Lister/Petter 1900 cc engine, 1800 RPM, 240 volt split phase generator.
+It has a Lister/Petter 1900 cc engine, 1800 RPM, 240-volt split phase generator.
 At 25% load, it burns 1.2 gallons of propane per hour.

 This is annoying.
 The gas installer blocked access to one of the through holes in the bottom of the enclosure frame.
 Actually, more than annoying, downright annoying as it blocked the exact center of the hole.
-I had to move the regulator up about two inches so I could run the 1 inch flex under the gas line.
+I had to move the regulator up about two inches so I could run the 1-inch flex under the gas line.
 This, in turn, led to some amount of swearing.

-Other side of the engine:
+Another side of the engine: